Informaldevs/rentmo-legal/account-deletion.md

 Send an email to:

-**📧 support@rentmo.ph**

-Include the following information:
+**support@informaldevs.com**

+Include:
 - Your registered email address or mobile number
 - A clear request to delete your Rentmo account

-We may ask for verification to ensure the request is authorized.
+We may request additional verification to ensure the request is authorized.

 ---

 ## What Data Is Deleted

-When your account deletion request is processed, the following data will be permanently deleted or anonymized:
+When your account is deleted, the following data is permanently removed:

-- Your Rentmo user account
+- Your user profile and authentication account
-- Profile information (name, email, phone number)
+- Personal information (name, email, mobile number)
 - Properties, rooms, tenants, and rental records you created
-- Subscription records linked to your account
+- Payments, utilities, and related records
-- Authentication credentials
+- App settings and preferences

 ---

+## Subscriptions

+- Active subscriptions must be canceled through the **Google Play Store** or **Apple App Store**
+- Deleting your Rentmo account does **not** automatically cancel subscriptions
+- Subscription billing, refunds, and renewals are managed by the respective app store

+---

 ## Data Retention

-Some data may be retained **only if required by law**, including:
+Certain information may be retained **only if required by law**, such as:
-- Transaction records required for financial or tax compliance
+- Financial or transaction records
 - Records required to resolve disputes or prevent fraud

-Retained data will be securely stored and access-restricted.
+Any retained data is securely stored and access-restricted.

 ---

 ## Processing Time

-- Account deletion requests are typically processed within **7 business days**
+- Account deletion requests are usually completed within **7 business days**
-- Some data may take up to **30 days** to be fully removed from backups
+- Backup systems may take up to **30 days** to fully purge deleted data

 ---

 ## Important Notes

 - Account deletion is **permanent and irreversible**
-- Active subscriptions should be canceled through **Google Play Store** before deleting your account
-- Deleting the app alone does **not** delete your account or data
+- Deleting the app alone does **not** delete your account
+- You may export your data before deletion if needed

 ---

-## Contact Us
+## Contact

-If you have questions about account deletion or data privacy, contact us at:
+For questions regarding account deletion or privacy:

-**📧 support@informaldevs.com**

----

-Rentmo is committed to protecting your privacy and complying with applicable data protection laws.
+**support@informaldevs.com**